P0014

 When the garages are closed is typically where your instrument cluster might illuminate a warm orange check engine light, which is a sign of diagnostics issues like P0014.

 Thanks to modern vehicle networking though, it has interpreted warning lights with less ambiguity.
-If you own a somewhat modern (post-2000) car, definitely consider purchasing an OBD2 scanner.
+If you own a somewhat modern (post-2000) car, definitely consider purchasing an OBD2 scanner (and learning how to use OBD2 scanner).

 Plug the scanner in if your engine control unit (ECU) is indicating a fault: P0014 “B Camshaft Position – Timing Over-Advanced”.
 What does it mean?